crutcher/rs-swin/README.md

 The Burn ecosystem is still missing a number of image-model related features, particularly in the area of image datasets and transforms.

+## Active Surface

+Image models require complex data loading and augmentation pipelines, and the current active surface is focused on building a SQL-inspired table + operations framework for modular data pipeline construction.

+This is being done in the [bimm-firehose](crates/bimm-firehose) crate, which will be a general-purpose data loading and augmentation framework, but is not yet ready for use.

 ## Crates

 ### [bimm](crates/bimm) - the main crate for image models.